Important Things You Need to Know

 Other grading symbols are used in some courses.
 Departments have the option of grading the senior seminar or practicum S (satisfactory) or U (unsatisfactory).
 S carries credit.
 The U is equivalent to F.

-With the approval of the adviser, the department and, when relevant, the chair of the department in which the course is taught, students who have received a grade of “C–” or below in a course can repeat the course without additional credit if it is essential to their major or career goal.
-Both grades are entered into the GPA computation.
-A course can be repeated only once.
+With the approval of the adviser, the department and, when relevant, the chair of the department in which the course is taught, students who have received a grade of “C–” or below in a course during the 2020-21 Academic Year can repeat the course without additional credit in a subsequent semester if it is essential to their major or career goal.
+The higher grade would be used for GPA computation and would be considered the final grade for the course.
+A course can be repeated only once for a higher grade.
+Courses receiving a S or P grading designation could not be repeated for a higher grade.
 Repeating examinations or completing additional work may not raise a permanent course grade.
 All final grades, including Fs, remain a permanent part of the student’s record.

 Students may elect to take a limited number of courses on a pass-fail basis in place of traditional grading.
 Under the pass-fail option, students are graded P (passing) or F (failing).
 The F is calculated into the semester and overall GPA.